mariam138/globetrotters-gazette/README.md

 ![tooltip Validation](assets/screenshots/tooltip-validation.png)
     The undefined/unused variables were chosen to be ignored as these work insync with the Bootstrap Javascript

+#### Python

+All Python code was validated using the [CI Python Linter](https://pep8ci.herokuapp.com/).
+All files were checked and any errors were fixed.
+All files now have no errors.

 ## Technologies

 Several technologies were used in creating this blog site.